 How do I register?

 SAT registration deadlines fall approximately five weeks before each test date.
-To register by mail, fill out the registration form in the College Board's Bulletin for the SAT Program .
-You can get a free copy of this publication from your school's guidance counselor.
-Or you can call ETS at 609-771-7600 and they'll send you one free of charge.
-You can also register online at the College Board website.
+Register online on the College Board website.
+You can also register by mail by filling out the registration form in the College Board's The Student Registration Guide for the SAT and SAT Subject Tests.
+You can get a free copy of this publication from your school counselor.
+Or you can call ETS at 609-771-7600, and they'll send you one free of charge.

 How can I prepare?